DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  STILL IN THE DARK
   - The Brotherhood Scouts don't all look the same

- COME FLY WITH ME
-  - Chris Haversam won't just run away from you when you tell him you sabatoged the rockets

  YOU CAN DEPEND ON ME
   - Henry's reputation checks to use your NCR rep to discredit him now have [NCR], as they should